Syria Resource Group

-Since 2015, IFIT has provided independent advice and training to a wide range of key actors seeking a negotiated solution to the country’s armed conflict.
-In 2019, IFIT created the Syria Resource Group (SRG): a multidisciplinary brain trust of Syrian experts and civic leaders working to develop and promote a local vision for the country’s recovery and future reconstruction and the corresponding role of international assistance providers.
+For several years, IFIT provided independent advice and training to key actors seeking a negotiated settlement to Syria’s armed conflict.
+Starting in 2019, IFIT established the Syria Resource Group (SRG): a multidisciplinary brain trust of Syrian civic leaders and experts dedicated to the development of a local vision of national recovery and reconstruction.

 Policy Recommendations

-Recommendations produced by the Syria Resource Group and its partners and coalition of Syrian civil society organisations and platforms, on the sidelines of the the margins of the Brussels VII Conference on Supporting the Future of Syria and the Region.
+Recommendations produced by the SRG and its coalition of Syrian civil society partners and platforms, as presented on the sidelines of the Brussels VII Conference on Supporting the Future of Syria and the Region.

 Publication